gardener/documentation/website/documentation/getting-started/project/_index.md

 Since Gardener is 100% Kubernetes, it can be easily used in a programmatic way - by just sending the resource manifest of a Gardener resource to its API server.
 To do so, a kubeconfig file and a (technical) user that the kubeconfig maps to are required.

-Next to project members, a project can have several Service Accounts - simple Kubernetes Service Accounts that are created in a project's namespace.
-Consequently, every Service Account will also have its own, dedicated kubeconfig and they can be granted different roles through RoleBindings.
+Next to project members, a project can have several service accounts - simple Kubernetes service accounts that are created in a project's namespace.
+Consequently, every service account will also have its own, dedicated kubeconfig and they can be granted different roles through RoleBindings.

-To integrate Gardener with other infrastructure or CI/CD platforms, one can create a Service Account, obtain its kubeconfig and then automatically send Shoot manifests to the Gardener API server.
+To integrate Gardener with other infrastructure or CI/CD platforms, one can create a service account, obtain its kubeconfig and then automatically send shoot manifests to the Gardener API server.
 With that, Kubernetes clusters can be created, modified or deleted on the fly whenever they are needed.

 ## Infrastructure Secrets

-For Gardener to create all relevant infrastructure that a Shoot cluster needs inside a cloud provider, it needs to know how to authenticate to the cloud provider's API.
+For Gardener to create all relevant infrastructure that a shoot cluster needs inside a cloud provider, it needs to know how to authenticate to the cloud provider's API.
 This is done through regular secrets.

 ![](./images/secret.png)

-Through the Gardener Dashboard, secrets can be created for each supported cloud provider (using the Dashboard is the preferred way, as it provides interactive help on what information needs to be placed into the secret and how the corresponding user account on the cloud provider should be configured).
-All of that is stored in a standard, opaque Kubernetes Secret.
+Through the Gardener dashboard, secrets can be created for each supported cloud provider (using the dashboard is the preferred way, as it provides interactive help on what information needs to be placed into the secret and how the corresponding user account on the cloud provider should be configured).
+All of that is stored in a standard, opaque Kubernetes secret.

-Inside of a Shoot manifest, a reference to that secret is given so that Gardener knows which secret to use for a given Shoot.
-Consequently, different Shoots, even though they are in the same project, can be created on multiple different cloud provider accounts.
-However, instead of referring to the Secret directly, Gardener introduces another layer of indirection called a SecretBinding.
+Inside of a shoot manifest, a reference to that secret is given so that Gardener knows which secret to use for a given shoot.
+Consequently, different shoots, even though they are in the same project, can be created on multiple different cloud provider accounts.
+However, instead of referring to the secret directly, Gardener introduces another layer of indirection called a SecretBinding.

-In the Shoot manifest, we refer to a SecretBinding and the SecretBinding in turn refers to the actual Secret.
+In the shoot manifest, we refer to a SecretBinding and the SecretBinding in turn refers to the actual secret.